 where $\bar{q}_\theta$ is the mean of $q_{\theta, 1}, \dots, q_{\theta, N}$.
 Better predictive quality corresponds to $R^2$ closer to $1$ and MAE and RMSE closer to $0$.

-The results appear in \Vref{tab:synth}, which shows that the censorship-aware QRNN models outperform the censorship-unaware model.
-This holds when evaluating on either the entire test set or its non-censored subset -- where the latent values are revealed.
-For the median ($\theta=0.5$), the linear CQRNN is mostly the best model, whereas for the more challenging $\theta=0.05,0.95$, the non-linear CQRNN is mostly the best model.
+The results appear in \tabref{tab:synth}, which shows that the censorship-aware models outperform the censorship-unaware model.
+This holds when evaluating the entire test set or its non-censored subset -- where the latent values are revealed.
+For the most challenging case of $\theta=0.05$, where more than $60\%$ of the observations are censored, Multi-CQNN is the best performing model across all three synthetic datasets.
+As the number of censored observations decreases ($\theta=0.95$), we see the difference between the censorship-aware and unaware models becomes less pronounced.